-Government and foundation grants to individuals, to departments and to the college demonstrate the quality of the institution: outside grants to departments and faculty have totaled more than \$4.6 million in the past two years.
+Government and foundation grants to individuals, to departments and to the college demonstrate the quality of the institution: outside grants to departments and faculty have totaled more than \$6.2 million in the past two years.

-Hope tied for fourth nationally in the "Undergraduate research/Creative projects" category in the America's Best Colleges 2003 guide published by U.S. News and World Report for its success in teaching through active learning.
-In addition, the guide ranked Hope overall in the top half of the "Best Liberal Arts Colleges-Bachelor's (Nationally)" category, out of a select group of 217 institutions.
+Hope tied for fourth nationally in the "Undergraduate research/Creative projects" category in the America's Best Colleges 2003 guide published by U.S. News and World Report for its success in teaching through active learning; Hope was also named to the listing in 2004, although the 39 schools weren't ranked.
+In addition, the guide in 2004 included Hope among the top 100 liberal arts colleges in the nation.